Viruca Yebra reveals the unknown side of the Nazis who fled to Marbella: “There are many lies”

 The Last Nazi Countess

 ‘(Espasa, 2021).
 “I like to call them my Clotildes because, with the testimonies of all of them, I have shaped the plot and their personality,” he reveals.
 The resulting cocktail has notes of history, love Y overcoming.
-Although its main asset is that it flees from the Manichaeisms seen a thousand times in books that border the WWII. «It is novel because I am not talking about the conflict as such, about evil Nazis or hierarchs with crimes of blood.
+Although its main asset is that it flees from the Manichaeisms seen a thousand times in books that border the WWII. «It is novel because I am not talking regarding the conflict as such, regarding evil Nazis or hierarchs with crimes of blood.
 I dive into the grayer characters.
 Those who starred in the other story, “he says.

 Flight from saxony

 Yebra puts us in the shoes of a lady of noble birth who, despite hating Nazism, is forced to flee from her manor house in Saxony before the Soviet advance.
-“We meet her in the early winter of 1945, after learning that her husband, Max, who was fighting in the German army, has been shot,” she reveals.
+“We meet her in the early winter of 1945, following learning that her husband, Max, who was fighting in the German army, has been shot,” she reveals.
 The picture of the first chapters is chilling, as Clotilde must abandon most of her possessions and travel south to request the help of her husband’s older brother.
 “The roads are destroyed, there are no roads … She becomes a refugee who, in addition, has to take care of some people in the service under her charge,” she says.

 The most dramatic thing is that, as the journalist explains, most of them they were branded Nazis for the rest of their lives although they had not collaborated with him Third Reich.
 This sad truth is represented in a phrase that Clotilde’s aunt tells her throughout the play: «You’ll always be a nazi countess».

 However, the author also transmits to us the lives of many other men, women and children who have tiptoed through the pages of history.
-All of them, through the eyes of the good and unfortunate countess. «I am also talking about the Jews who wanted to find the remains of their murdered families.
+All of them, through the eyes of the good and unfortunate countess. «I am also talking regarding the Jews who wanted to find the remains of their murdered families.
 We always explain the bloodiest, which is what sells the most.
 So I prefer to focus on forgotten characters, “he adds.
 The key, in his words, is that history is not made up of only «aberrant facts“, But also by other” parallel moments that often help to clarify things. ”

 Road to El Dorado